 Synthetic fibers are generally much more stain-resistant than natural fibers.
 Although wool has a fairly good protective barrier thanks to the microscopic scales that cover the fiber, once a substance penetrates the barrier and gets into the fiber’s core, it is almost impossible to remove the stain.

 In addition to being more stain-resistant, synthetic fibers are generally easier to maintain.
-They are easily cleaned with common spot treatment products found on grocery store shelves and can be deep cleaned through hot water extraction (commonly referred to as steam cleaning).
+They are easily cleaned with common spot treatment products found on retail store shelves and can be deep cleaned through hot water extraction (commonly referred to as steam cleaning).
 By contrast, natural fibers require specialty cleaning products and professional cleaners specially trained in dealing with the particular fiber type.